Home » London » London Dungeon tickets

 Sparks from Thomas Farriner’s bakery in Pudding Lane have set the whole city of London on fire.

-You are with Thomas Bludworth, Lord Mayor of London, who doesn’t believe there is a raging fire.
+You are with Thomas Bludworth, Lord Mayor of London, who doesn’t believe a raging fire exists.

 Soon enough, you will find how smoky a room can get and how sturdy the walls of a 1600s townhouse used to be.